-If you believe you have been damaged by the State, and would like to file a claim, please complete and submit the claim form.
+If you believe you have been damaged by the State, and would like to file a claim, you may do so through our online portal.

 NOTE: It is a misdemeanor to file a false claim with the Division of Claims and Risk Management.

 Click any of the following questions to view the answer.